monday-u-com/monday-u-exercises/src/ex7/README.md

 - [ ] \* Debounce search
 - [ ] \* Implement an option to restore the last item that was deleted
 - [ ] ** Make your application accessible, i.e. keyboard navigation (ctrl+Enter create new, tab navigation)
+- [ ] Add redux logger middleware to your application